Greenberg-Shalom's Commensurator Hypothesis and Applications: Irreducible groups are lattices

 \begin{problem} Let $G_1, G_2$ be real semisimple Lie groups with finite center and no compact factors, and suppose $\Delta\subseteq G_1\times G_2$ is a discrete and irreducible subgroup.
 Is $\Delta$ an arithmetic lattice? \end{problem}

 Just as in Problem \ref{prop-irred2latt}, irreducible groups $\Delta$ as in the above problem give rise to objects in one factor with large commensurator.
 But since $G_2$ is no longer totally disconnected, they are no longer groups: More precisely, consider $\Gamma:=\Delta\cap(G_1\times U)$ where $U\subseteq G_2$ is an open neighborhood of identity with compact closure.
 Note that $\Gamma$ is no longer a subgroup, but only an \emph{approximate subgroup}.
-This approximate subgroup is commensurated by $\Delta$ in the sense of \cite[Definition 2.1.5]{Machado2}.
-By analogy with Proposition \ref{prop-irred2latt} we suggest the following variation of Greenberg-Shalom's Question \ref{q:shalom} as a way of approaching Problem \ref{prob:irred_arch}:
+This approximate subgroup is commensurated by $\Delta$ in the sense of \cite[Definition 2.1.5]{Machado2}. { For completeness, we include the relevant definitions here.